Royal Wadi and tombs

 The Royal Wadi (known locally as Wadi Abu Hassah el-Bahari) is a necropolis in Amarna, Egypt.
 It is the burial place of the Ancient Egyptian royal family of Amarna, which reigned during the 18th Dynasty.
 The cemetery is a local parallel to the Valley of the Kings.

 There has been a great deal of work to ease access to the Royal Tomb of Akhenaten, and to protect the tombs from damage by flash flooding.
 The wadi can now be journeyed along on a metalled road, and the tomb is protected by a covering and channels to divert water away from its entrance.
 The angle of the entrance and descent allows sunlight (Aten) to reach all the way down to the burial chamber, however the tomb is unfinished and had it been finished at the time, sunlight would not have been able to reach the chamber.

 In the wadi itself, there are five tombs, the Royal Tomb of Akhenaten, three unfinished tombs in a side wadi, and what seems to be a cache, near to the Royal Tomb.

+Royal Wadi

+The Royal Wadi, known in Arabic as Wadi Abu Hassah el-Bahari, is one of several valleys (wadi in Arabic) that open onto the Amarna plain on the east side of the Nile.
+The Royal Wadi is directly east of the main city.
+When viewed from the plain, it forms a gap in the surrounding cliffs that resembles the hieroglyph for "horizon".
+Egyptologist Cyril Aldred suggests this resemblance may have been a factor in Akhenaten's selection of the site as his new capital, and in its name, Akhetaten, meaning "Horizon of the Aten."